 There are many uses of office partitions.
 As the name suggest, they are mainly used to divide an open space into multiple smaller rooms.
 And with the transformation of Singapore’s workplace culture in recent years from that of tasked-oriented concept into that of a collaborative approach, open concept office has been gaining popularity among the forward-thinking organisations.
-Hence, companies planning to renovate their offices will be wise to adopt office designs that best fit the working style of the employees.
+Hence, companies planning to their office renovation in Singapore will be wise to adopt office designs that best fit the working style of the employees.

 Companies in Singapore who places high value on creativity are embracing smart office space planning with the goal of achieving a dynamic environment for stimulating innovation and team-work in their employees.
 While open office floor plan with numerous common areas are great for socialisation and brainstorming sessions, there is a need to carefully balance between collaboration and privacy to cater to different work styles and needs of the employees throughout an work day.
 This can be done through clever utilisation of various furnishing and structural elements such as partitions to construct functional, multi-purpose spaces and also provide privacy in some areas.